 Wayne is also part of a small team responsible for defining and supporting the learning technology infrastructure at Canterbury Christ Church as well as working on a range of institutional and faculty projects.
 He has been a team member on several JISC and HEA projects including Kent PLPP Extension Project, the iBorrow Project and DEBUT.

 Wayne’s current academic interests include: digital literacy; e-portfolios for learning and professional development; open education; flexible and open learning environments; professional learning; and with a BSc(Hons) in Information Technology and Social Science, the role of social media in the scholarship of teaching and learning (SoTL).

 Wayne has previously worked in IT sales, IT training and software development.
-He is an Associate Fellow (AFHEA) with the Higher Education Academy (HEA), a Member (MBCS) and Chartered IT Professional (CITP) with the British Computer Society (BCS), an Ordinary Member with the Association for Learning Technology (ALT), and holds a MSc in e-Learning, now the MSc in Digital Education, with the University of Edinburgh.
+He is a Senior Fellow (SFHEA) with Advance HE (AHE), a Member (MBCS) and Chartered IT Professional (CITP) with the British Computer Society (BCS), an Ordinary Member with the Association for Learning Technology (ALT), and holds a MSc in e-Learning, now the MSc in Digital Education, with the University of Edinburgh.
 He holds a Doctorate in Education (EdD) and has published a number of book chapters on educational technology.

 For more information about Wayne, please visit his website at www.waynebarry.com.